gR-xbY/GoSungrow-MQTT-Bridge/README.md

 docker run -d gosungrow-mqtt-bridge
 ```

-The application will start and begin consuming data from the GoSungrow API and publishing it to the Home Assistant MQTT.
+The application will start and begin consuming data from the GoSungrow API and publishing it to the Home Assistant MQTT in a loop with the time defined in `.env`.

 ## Configuring New Sensor on HA